 As of the beginning of the Performance Period, participants are awarded performance-based units denominated in the number of shares earned if target performance is achieved ("Target TSR Shares").
 The number of Target TSR Shares granted to the NEOs in 2021 were as follows: Mr. Lynch, 23,366 shares; Ms. Gugino, 4,322 shares; Mr. Wetzel, 3,643 shares (including an additional pro-rated amount of 285 shares due to his promotion); Ms. Oyler, 2,190 shares; Mr. Boakye, 2,336 shares; and Mr. Norberg, 2,628 shares.
 If an executive is terminated without cause prior to the end of the Performance Period, the executive receives a pro rata payout based upon achievement of the award's performance element, provided at least 12 months of service have been provided during the Performance Period.
-No dividends paid by the Company on its common stock during the Performance Period will be paid to holders of Target TSR Shares during the Performance Period will be delivered only and to the extent the underlying TSR Shares are earned.
+No dividends paid by the Company on its common stock during the Performance Period will be paid to holders of Target TSR Shares during the Performance Period.
+Instead, dividends paid during the Performance Period will be deemed reinvested in additional share units on the exdividend date, and will be delivered only and to the extent the underlying TSR Shares are earned.